mikhail-m1/illuminanced/README.md

 * set each point by `illuminance_<n>` and `light_<n> where` illuminance from `in_illuminance_raw` (see below) and light in range `[0..light_steps)`

 ## How it works
-Reads illuminance from `/sys/bus/acpi/devices/ACPI0008:00/iio:device0/in_illuminance_raw`, apply Kalman like filter, set back light value base on defined points.
+The daemon reads illuminance from `/sys/bus/acpi/devices/ACPI0008:00/iio:device0/in_illuminance_raw`, applies Kalman-like filter, set backlight value based on defined points.
-Unfortunately I cannot find a way how get events from [iio buffers](https://www.kernel.org/doc/htmldocs/iio/iiobuffer.html), for acpi-als driver, so now it polls.
+Unfortunately, I cannot find a way how to get events from [iio buffers](https://www.kernel.org/doc/htmldocs/iio/iiobuffer.html), for acpi-als driver, so the daemon check the value every second.

 ## `<Fn> + A`
+My laptop has a special key to control brightness, which sends `KEY_ALS_TOGGLE		0x230	/* Ambient light sensor */` code.
+There is an open ticket about making it configurable, but I am not sure what is a good replacement, you can add your opinion.

 Switches three modes:
 - Auto adjust
 - Disabled
 - Max brightness (useful for movies, can be disabled by config file `/usr/local/etc/illuminanced.toml`)

-## Contribution
-Any feedback are welcome